Zeick/Koronavirus/README.md

 * laskePaivat.m - Counts the dates.
 * laskeValtiot.m - Counts the countries.
 Note that there are also non-countries and continents included in the data, like "World".
+* LogNormalTest.m - A test script, demonstrates how we may fit a lognormal distribution to data.